tinofay/portfolio/README.md

 A responsive React portfolio website using Tailwind CSS and deploying it to server.

-Will be using Netlify to deploy this website.
+Will be using Vercel to deploy this website.

 📚 Material: